1/16/2015 – Facebook

 Tamara’s Answer:

-Hi A!
+Hello!
 What I say (if I am feeling polite)…

-Do you realize how much our collective health as a species has declined in the past 150 years since the industrial revolution?
+Do you realize how much our collective health as a species has declined in the past 150 years since the Industrial Revolution?

-We have unprecedented rates of cancer, diabetes, Alzheimer’s and other epidemics… it has never before been like this for humans.
-[Also unprecedented levels of senseless violence as well as full prisons and special ed costs at an all-time high.]
+We have unprecedented rates of cancer, diabetes, Alzheimer’s, and other epidemics.
+It has never before been like this for humans.
+(Also unprecedented levels of senseless violence as well as full prisons and special ed costs at an all-time high.)

 What single most profound health-impacting event has happened over the last 150 years?

-All of the health impairments we have today – from heart disease and cancer to immune system disorders, learning, cognitive and behavioral disorders, and a host of other health issues are now known to have significant links to lead / heavy metal toxicity, etc.
+All of the health impairments we have today — from heart disease and cancer to immune system disorders, learning, cognitive and behavioral disorders, and a host of other health issues are now known to have significant links to Lead/ heavy metal toxicity, etc.

-So has lead impacted you?
+So, has Lead impacted you?
 Probably.
 Arthritis?
 Kidney Disease?
 Heart Disease?
 Memory Issues?
 Infertility?
 Sexual Dysfunction?
 Headaches?
-Seizures?* – what ailments do you have today?]
+Seizures?* What ailments do you have today?

-*all of these have been linked to lead exposure
+*All of these have been linked to Lead exposure.

 Can we prevent it from impacting our children?